Mass Effect: Television series

-On November 23, 2021, Deadline Hollywood reported that negotiations were underway to adapt the Mass Effect franchise for Amazon's Prime Video streaming service.
+On November 23, 2021, Deadline Hollywood reported that negotiations were underway to adapt the Mass Effect franchise for Amazon Prime Video.
+In November 2024, Amazon officially announced the series was in development with Karim Zreik producing under his Cedar Tree Productions banner alongside Ari Arad and Michael Gamble of Electronic Arts.
+Daniel Casey is slated to write and produce the work.
+On June 6, 2025, Doug Jung was hired to serve as showrunner for the series.

 Action figures

 Two series of action figures were released by DC Direct and Big Fish Toys for Mass Effect 2 and Mass Effect 3.
 Series one included action figures of Commander Shepard, Grunt, Tali, and Thane.
 Series two included Garrus, Legion, Miranda, and Mordin.
 Each figure features game-accurate accessories and can be found in game and hobby shops and various online retailers.
 The figures tied to Mass Effect 3 include bonus downloadable content, which is exclusive and different for each character.